 - Damages sperm.
 Difficulty with errections

-Following the Low-Risk Alcohol Drinking Guidelines (external PDF) for men and women reduces long term health risks and harms.
+Following the Canada’s Guidance on Alcohol and Health (external PDF), men and women can reduce long term health risks and harms.
 If you are pregnant or planning to become pregnant, the safest choice is to drink no alcohol at all.

 If you are consuming alcohol, use effective birth control

 - Can damage quality of sperm

 - Heavy alcohol use may affect sperm formation and function